learnk8s/learnk8s.io/src/microsAuthentication/content.md

 A popular approach is to request and pass identity tokens to every call within services.

-So instead of issuing a request from the API service or the data store to the secret store directly, you might need to go through an Authorisation service first, authenticate and retrieve a token that is passed along to your request.
+So instead of issuing a request to the secret store directly, you might need to go through an Authorisation service first, retrieve a token and authenticate your request.

-That way, when the data store presents the token to the secret store, it is rejected, but if the API service presents the same token, it will be accepted.
+That way, when the data store or the presents the token to the secret store, it is rejected.

+However, if the API service presents the same token, it is accepted.

 ![Three apps](image1.png)

-You have several options when it comes to Authorisation server:
+You have several options when it comes to authorisation server:

 - You could use static tokens that don't expire.
-You will perhaps specify them as environment variables or hardcoding them in the applications that communicate with each other.
-This removes the need for running a dedicated authorization server.
+In this case, there is no need for running a dedicated authorization server.
 - You could use oAuth by setting up an internal oAuth server.
 - You could roll out your own authorisation mechanism such as mutual TLS certificates.

 All authorisation servers have to do is to:

-1. Authenticate the caller - The caller should have an identity that it's part of the network and verifiable.
+1. **Authenticate the caller** - The caller should have a valid and verifiable identity.
-1. Generate a token with a limited scope, validity and the desired audience.
+1. **Generate a token with a limited scope, validity and the desired audience.**
-1. Validate a token - The called service would call the Authorisation server with the provided token and accept the request if the validation is successful and reject it otherwise.
+1. **Validate a token** - Service to service communication is allowed only if the token is legit.

 Examples of Authorisation servers are tools such as [Keycloak](https://www.keycloak.org/) or [Dex](https://github.com/dexidp/dex).

-You might have not noticed, but Kubernetes offers the same primitives of the authorisation service within the cluster with Service Account, Roles and RoleBindings.
+You might have not noticed, but even Kubernetes offers the same primitives as the authorisation service with Service Account, Roles and RoleBindings.

-You assign identities using Service Accounts.
-Service accounts are linked to roles to that grant access to resources they need.
+In Kubernetes, you assign identities using Service Accounts.

+Service accounts are linked to roles to that grant access to resources.

 Tokens are generated as soon as you create the Service Account and stored in a Secret.

-You use the secret as a mechanism to authenticate to the API and make requests.
+Users and Pods can use the secret as a mechanism to authenticate to the API and make requests.

 You only receive successful replies for the resources you are entitled to consume.

+If your Role grant you access to create and delete Pods, you won't be able to amend Secrets, or create ConfigMaps — for example.

 _Could you use Service Accounts as a mechanism to authenticate requests between apps in the cluster?_